jetpants/judoku/README.md

 ## Running the command-line utilities

-If you're using Linux or a Mac, then in the `./bin` directory there are bash scripts that invoke the JAR in the right way:
+If you're using Linux or a Mac, then in the `./bin` directory there's a bash script that invokes the JAR in the right way (and a matching powershell script for Windows):
 ```
 ~/Code/judoku> ./bin/judoku -c -n9
 ┌─────────┬─────────┬─────────┐